5 Methods of Detecting Fraud in Organizations

 “Frauds detected passively tended to last much longer and have larger median losses,” according to the ACFE report, so it’s important to have active detection methods in place, such as the ones mentioned above, to help identify fraud cases as early as possible.

-Contact a Kaufman Rossin risk advisory or forensic advisory professional to learn more about how you can be better prepared to prevent and detect fraud at your organization.
+Contact a Kaufman Rossin risk advisory or forensic advisory and valuation professional to learn more about how you can be better prepared to prevent and detect fraud at your organization.

 NOTE: This material is adapted from the following text: